themasterchiefdev/connectionstrings/README.md

 Finally, generate the connection string which can be just copied over and used without fiddling with it anymore.

-I would also want to learn ReactJs while building the app.
+I would also want to learn ReactJs as I build the app.

 #### Action